-Students participating in any school sponsored event must have been in attendance at school the day of the event, otherwise they will be disallowed from participating in the event.
+Students participating in any school sponsored event must have been in attendance at school the day of the event, otherwise they will not be allowed from participating in the event(i.e. participation in school sports, after school activities/clubs).
 Additionally, students who are considered truant based on this policy manual may be disallowed from participating in any extracurricular activities sponsored by the school.